svijaykoushik/sengal-psyco/.github/ISSUE_TEMPLATE/to_do.md

 ---
-name: Task
+name: To do
 about: A task for the team during development cycle
-title: Task
+title: To do
-labels: task
+labels: development-task
 assignees: svijaykoushik

 ---